 When you are very immersed in a game it can feel all-consuming – in a good way!
 However, when an unexpected griefer is thrown into the mix, it can quickly become a very negative and overwhelming experience.

 Maybe take some time out, step away from the game and remove the cause of stress.
 Give yourself a chance to see things a little clearer – that way you can decide what the best plan of action is.

 It is important during this time, that you remember to take good care of your health and mental wellbeing.
-Little things like eating a balanced diet, working out, getting a good night’s sleep, relaxing and having quality time with friends and family can really improve physical and mental health, which will, in turn, reduce stress.
+Little things like eating a balanced diet, exercising, getting a good night’s sleep, relaxing and having quality time with friends and family can really improve physical and mental health, which will, in turn, reduce stress.
 Reductions in stress increase your clarity of vision, allowing you to better analyse difficult situations, which will make them much easier to deal with.